superlinked/VectorHub/docs/use_cases/retrieval_from_image_and_text.md

 ## Scenarios

 In each scenario, we vectorize/embed either the COCO images and their captions, or both modalities.
 In cases where both are used, the embeddings are concatenated.
-After embedding the entire dataset and normalizing each vector to unit length, we assess the quality of the embedding vectors through Retrieval and Ranking processes.
+After embedding the entire dataset and normalizing each vector to unit length, we assess the quality of the embedding vectors through retrieval and by calculating ranking metrics.
 This evaluation involves iterating over the vector space and, for each vector, retrieving its **_k (=10)_** nearest neighbors based on [cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity).
 Cosine similarity, which measures the angle between two vectors, simplifies to a [dot product](https://en.wikipedia.org/wiki/Dot_product)